White Chocolate Raspberry Cheesecake

 - Preheat oven to 350°F.

-- Using a food processor with S-blade and with processor running, drop cookies and nuts through the food chute and process until fine crumbs.
+- Using a food processor with S-blade and with processor running, drop cookies and nuts through the food chute and process until fine crumbs are formed.

 - Add melted butter through the food chute until mixed.
 Press mixture evenly on bottom of prepared pan.